AP-CSA-JAVA/CSA_JAVA-Course/docs/_sources/Chapter_2/Unit4.md.txt

 ## 4.1.1 Do While Loops

+The `do-while` loop will not be assessed for the AP CSA exam, it can be a useful tool when writing programs.

 A `do-while` loop in Java is a type of loop where the code block is executed at least once before checking the loop condition.
 This is in contrast to a `while` loop, which checks the condition before entering the loop.
 Here's a Java program that demonstrates and explains a `do-while` loop:

 ```java
 //Do While Example